-Sleeping more than once per day may initially sound strange or abnormal, however it is quite common.
-In fact our monophasic sleep cycle is a learned behaviour.
+- Sleeping more than once per day may initially sound strange or abnormal.
+However, it is quite common.
+In fact, our monophasic sleep cycle is a learned behavior.

-The introduction of artificial lighting caused changes in our natural circadian rhythm resulting in a monophasic sleep pattern becoming the dominating way people slept since, to the point where most of modern society has forgotten our ancestors slept this way3.
+The introduction of artificial lighting caused changes in our natural circadian rhythm.
+This results in a predominant monophasic pattern people slept since.
+In a more extreme way, most of modern society has forgotten that our ancestors slept this way3.

 Advantages of Polyphasic sleep

 Polyphasic sleep has a number of advantages compared to monophasic sleep, namely:

 Polyphasic sleep can increase the time per day you spend awake; the most extreme schedules lowering total time asleep to a mere 2 hours daily.
 However,Â these may not be sustainable long-term for all people and likely pose health risks that remain unidentified.

 The increased waking time is interesting for many people who rarely get time for themselves.
 This allows for activities that the normal monophasic sleep hours would hinder.
 Nevertheless, using the extra time effectively is equally, if not more important, than getting the most out of it.

 Polyphasic sleep can improve overall sleep quality through the following ways.

 - Ensure that your bodyâ€™s natural rhythms align with your sleep times.